 - Air infiltration wrap on all exterior walls

 - Durable .38 mil thick vinyl siding or optional James Hardie cement board siding

 - 30-year Architectural Shingles

-- One-piece fiberglass tub/shower or optional ceramic tile surrounds and custom showers
+- One piece fiberglass tub/shower or ceramic tile surrounds and custom showers available as an option

 - Covered Porches

 Unlike mobile and manufactured homes, modular homes are set on a foundation, not a transportable frame.
 This is a video of the setting of our on-site model home, the Kingfisher.
 Take a look and see how modular homes are built.
 You can view this model in-person at our manufacturing plant in Lakeland, GA!